 Meanwhile, Yale University’s iconic campus in New Haven has been a go-to place for filmmakers for years.

-(Credit for the hero and featured Image: Oxford University)
+(Credit for the hero and featured Image: Stanford University)